turnerbenjamin/grid-cove/gc-front-end/docs/3._tests-by-user-story/user-story-5-tests.md

 - [x] US5-PTP-3: It should display the correct tick colour where the colour is dark
 - [x] US5-PTP-4: It should display the correct tick colour where the colour is not dark

+## Grid Tests (GRD)

+### General

+- [x] US5-GRD-1: It should correctly colour a cell when that cell is clicked
+- [x] US5-GRD-2: It should not colour cells when the mouse is moved over them

+### Build configuration

+- [x] US5-GRD-3: It should colour cells when the mouse is moved over them between a mouse down and mouse up event where the mouse down event occurred in the same row or column
+- [x] US5-GRD-4: It should colour cells when the mouse is moved over them between a mouse down and mouse up event where the mouse down event occurred in a different row or column
+- [x] US5-GRD-5: It should not continue to colour cells after a mouse up event

 ## Build tests (BLD)

 - [x] US5-BLD-1: It should show a dropdown with size options for the grid
 - [x] US5-BLD-2: It should render a grid with the correct number of cells when an option is selected
 - [x] US5-BLD-3: It should set the default fill style to black
-- [x] US5-BLD-4: It should correctly colour a cell when that cell is clicked
-- [x] US5-BLD-5: It should change the colour of a previously coloured cell when clicked having selected a new colour from the paint set
+- [x] US5-BLD-4: It should change the colour of a previously coloured cell when clicked having selected a new colour from the paint set
-- [x] US5-BLD-6: It should not colour cells when the mouse is moved over them
-- [x] US5-BLD-7: It should colour cells when the mouse is moved over them between a mouse down and mouse up event where the mouse down event occurred in the same row or column
-- [x] US5-BLD-8: It should colour cells when the mouse is moved over them between a mouse down and mouse up event where the mouse down event occurred in a different row or column
-- [x] US5-BLD-9: It should not continue to colour cells after a mouse up event
-- [x] US5-BLD-10: It should render a grid with the correct number of cells when a non-default option is selected
+- [x] US5-BLD-5: It should render a grid with the correct number of cells when a non-default option is selected